Skip to content

 Common questions

-Progress varies depending on your child's starting point and consistency with practice.
-Most children show noticeable improvements within 8–12 weeks of regular therapy and home practice.
-Leap Ahead Occupational Therapy works with you to set realistic goals and monitor progress through regular review.
-Handwriting is a complex skill, so patience and ongoing practice are important for sustained improvement.
+Progress varies depending on your child's starting point and consistency of practice.
+Many children show noticeable improvements within 8-12 weeks of regular therapy and home practice.
+Leap Ahead Occupational Therapy will discuss realistic timeframes during your initial consultation and work with you to set achievable goals.

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →